When did RideAustin officially begin service?

 Please email email@example.com if you have any complaints about driver or passenger behavior.
 RideAustin has a zero tolerance policy on the use of drugs or alcohol by our drivers.
 If you suspect your driver is under the influence of drugs or alcohol, please call the police and also email us at firstname.lastname@example.org.

 What about the other for-profit ridesharing companies entering the Austin market?

 We encourage and support all innovation in Austin and look forward to great solutions for the community.
 Austin now has major opportunities for ridesharing innovations to flourish with the departure of Uber & Lyft.

 How can I help?

 RideAustin will need the entire Austin community to assist.
-First - donate to the cause through our Kickstarter campaign.
-Second - download the app and spread the awareness.
-Third - use the app and/or drive for RideAustin.
+First - download the app and spread the awareness.
+Second - use the app and/or drive for RideAustin.